Portrait de Liam Paull

 A Data-Efficient Framework for Training and Sim-to-Real Transfer of Navigation Policies

 Learning effective visuomotor policies for robots purely from data is challenging, but also appealing since a learning-based system should n… (voir plus)ot require manual tuning or calibration.
 In the case of a robot operating in a real environment the training process can be costly, time-consuming, and even dangerous since failures are common at the start of training.
-For this reason, it is desirable to be able to leverage simulation and off-policy data to the extent possible to train the robot.
+For this reason, it is desirable to be able to leverage \textit{simulation} and \textit{off-policy} data to the extent possible to train the robot.
 In this work, we introduce a robust framework that plans in simulation and transfers well to the real environment.
 Our model incorporates a gradient-descent based planning module, which, given the initial image and goal image, encodes the images to a lower dimensional latent state and plans a trajectory to reach the goal.
-The model, consisting of the encoder and planner modules, is first trained through a meta-learning strategy in simulation.
+The model, consisting of the encoder and planner modules, is trained through a meta-learning strategy in simulation first.
 We subsequently perform adversarial domain transfer on the encoder by using a bank of unlabelled but random images from the simulation and real environments to enable the encoder to map images from the real and simulated environments to a similarly distributed latent representation.
-By fine tuning the entire model (encoder + planner) with only a few real world expert demonstrations, we show successful planning performances in different navigation tasks.
+By fine tuning the entire model (encoder + planner) with far fewer real world expert demonstrations, we show successful planning performances in different navigation tasks.